 Aside from giving you a list of things to do in Saint-Paul de Vence, you will also find answers to the frequently asked questions about this town.
 That includes what makes Saint-Paul de Vence famous and if Saint-Paul de Vence is worth a visit.

 I create this post because I love quaint villages with scenic views, and Saint-Paul de Vence is just a perfect example of it.
-Also, I plan to visit France soon.
-I want this to be my guide when I finally come to France.

 I hope this list can help you discover the best of Saint-Paul de Vence.
 Wish you safe travels and a memorable journey!
 Viva la Vida!

 To further introduce you to Saint-Paul de Vence, let’s answer first this question:

 What does Saint-Paul de Vence in France famous for?

 Saint-Paul de Vence is famous for being a town that resembles a large open museum where timeless and modern artworks are created and resides.
 Here in Saint-Paul de Vence, we can find La Fondation Maeght, a museum and one of the world’s leading cultural institutions.
 Saint-Paul de Vence’s quaint village, together with La Fondation Maeght, attracts millions of tourists and travelers every year.

 Visitors also enjoy the picturesque views of Saint-Paul de Vence.
 Located on a hilltop in the diverse landscapes of the Provence-Alpes-Côte d’Azur region, Southeastern France, we can expect to see scenic views of the mountains and the sea.

 Saint-Paul de Vence is a great day trip destination from Nice and Cannes.
 In fact, Saint-Paul de Vence is a town in between these two fantastic cities!